 News about the ongoing rollout of the COVID-19 vaccine brings hope that the pandemic has an eventual end date.
-But what does the vaccine mean for workers?
+At the same time, local and national news outlets are reporting cases where workers are being fired for refusing to get the COVID-19 vaccine.
 On December 16, 2020, the Equal Employment Opportunity Commission (EEOC) issued updated guidance on whether an employer can force the COVID vaccination on an employee.
-Employers everywhere already require employees to be tested routinely and/or prove negative testing results for the coronavirus, what about the vaccine?
+Employers everywhere already require employees to be tested routinely and/or prove negative testing results for the coronavirus.
+What can employers require of workers for the vaccine?

 Can I Get Fired for Refusing the COVID-19 Vaccine?